Last updated: July 11th, 2022

 Users might have noticed from the Catalogue that projects from Asian and African countries are underrepresented if not completely absent.
 The only reason for this large gap in the data is the language barrier.
 A Japanese project and website can only be correctly catalogued by someone who can read Japanese.
 Browser plugins to automatically translate webpages exist but we hesitate to use them as any machine-translation errors would go unnoticed and possibly lead to incorrect cataloguing.
 This is where user contributions become necessary to help provide a global, rather than a Western-centric, picture of digital edition initiatives.

 If you wish to contribute a digital edition to the Catalogue or correct an existing entry, you can do so in one of three ways:

 - If you're familiar with GitHub, you can fork the data repository, edit the

 - If you're not familiar with GitHub, you can create a GitHub issue with as much information about the edition as possible (see 'Data fields' here).
 The more information you provide, the sooner the edition will appear in the Catalogue.

 - If you'd rather not use GitHub at all, you can fill-in a Google Form at this address: https://goo.gl/forms/4Ya3jwRCBi0VSexx2.
 Your entry will be moderated and promptly added to the Catalogue.

-The project you contribute will be exposed to 317 libraries in Germany thanks to its Datenbank-Infosystem (DBIS), which includes the Catalogue of Digital Editions in its list of scientific databases.
+The project you contribute will be exposed to over 300 libraries in Germany thanks to the Catalogue's integration and syndication in the Datenbank-Infosystem (DBIS).

 There are two citations for this project.
 If you wish to cite the data only, please adapt the following according to your preferred referencing style: